omaradesida/hans/README.md

 `directory` string.
 The folder to create if a new run is being started, or the folder to search inside for the restart file if a run is being continued.

 `min_aspect_ratio` float.
 Smallest allowed distance between parallel faces for cell normalised to unit volume.
-A higher value of MC_cell_min_aspect_ratio restricts the system to more cube-like cell shapes.
+A higher value restricts the system to more cube-like cell shapes.
 Should be between 0 and 1.

 `nbeads` int.
 The number of beads per chain.